collective/collective.geo.contentlocations/README.txt

 Installation
 ============
-Before install collective.geo.contentolocations you should install Shapely package and its dependencies (see http://pypi.python.org/pypi/Shapely/ for more informations)
+Before installing collective.geo.contentolocations, you should install the Shapely package and its dependencies (see http://pypi.python.org/pypi/Shapely/ for more information).

 After that just a simple easy_install collective.geo.contentlocations is enough.